-In light of the ongoing recovery in international student mobility due to COVID-19, INTO anticipate the continuing recovery of financial performance in the year ending 31 July 2023 and have seen strong growth in new student enrolments in the Aug-Nov 22 intake.
-The group have prepared a forecast based on student volumes continuing to recover and have worked with our partners, staff and bankers to respond to this.
-Careful monitoring of delivery of the strategic plan will continue into FY23 and should enable INTO to continue to invest in new products, recruitment, and technology to help ensure the future business will continue to thrive.
-Surveys show that students continue to demand high quality international education opportunities and as such the Board believe that INTO is well positioned to respond to the market.
+INTO anticipate the continuing recovery of financial performance in the year ending 31 July 2024 and have seen significant growth in new student enrolments in the Aug-Nov 23 intake.
+The group have prepared a forecast based on student volumes continuing to recover and have worked with our partners and staff to respond to this.
+Careful monitoring of delivery of the strategic plan will continue into FY24 and should enable INTO to continue to invest in new products, recruitment, and technology to help ensure the future business will continue to thrive.